What Is Dream Feeding? And How Do I Do It?

 - She'll eat less during the night and therefore be hungrier in the morning, which will boost her daytime eating.

 Should I wake my baby for a second dream feed?

 If your baby frequently wakes around 3:30am in spite of the dream feed and using strong, rumbly white noise, consider setting your alarm to give one more dream feed at 3am.
 The idea is to pick up and feed your little one before she wakes you, so you're giving her the nourishment she needs, but not rewarding her for waking and crying.

 If you have to do this early-morning dream feed, make sure you give a little less milk than usual.
 If you're nursing, just feed on one side for this second dream feed.
 If you're bottle-feeding, add double the amount of water the formula directions suggest (just for one feeding) for a few days.

 Your goal with dream feeding is to help your baby sleep from the time you go to bed through until the morning.
 All babies are different, so there is no specific age recommendation.
-My rule of thumb is that you can bid adieu to the dream feed a month after your baby is sleeping consistently well from the time of your dream feed on through to the morning.
+My rule of thumb is that you can bid adieu to the dream feed a 2-4 weeks after your baby is sleeping well from the time of your dream feed on through to the morning.